Dc-dc charging charges boat, cabins, camper trailer, caravan and motorhome batteries faster and deeper. Collyn Rivers explains how and why.

 How to install a typical dc-dc or bcdc charger.
 The function safeguarding starter battery voltage is inbuilt.
 Pic: Redarc.

 Programming dc-dc charging

 Different battery types require different voltage/current settings.
-Dc-dc chargers have programs for lead-acid, gel cell, AGM batteries etc. No programming is needed for alternator voltage.
-The systems accept whatever it is.
+Dc-dc chargers have programs accordingly.
+No programming is needed for alternator voltage.
+The systems accept whatever that is.